UPDATE (01.15.2021): Post substantially revised with new proposals for Brooklyn subway extensions.

 The neighborhood of Red Hook, Brooklyn contains considerable density (particularly in the Red Hook Houses), but it has no subway service.
-The nearest subway station, Smith-9th Streets on the F and G lines, is technically in the neighborhood of Gowanus across the eponymous expressway which splits the neighborhoods.
+The nearest subway station, Smith-9th Streets, is technically in the neighborhood of Gowanus across the eponymous expressway that splits the neighborhoods.

-(Transit trivia: the 9 train previously existed as a skip-stop variant of the 1 train, similar to the J/Z skip-stop service that still exists today.
+(Transit trivia: the 9 train previously existed as a skip-stop variant of the 1 train, similar to the J/Z skip-stop service.
 MTA discontinued 9 train service in 2005 as progressively fewer riders benefitted from the pattern.)

 The AECOM report is agnostic on how their proposed 9 train operates north of the split with the 1.
-Owing to the mini-yard that exists north of 137th Street – City College station, NYTIP envisions a route that begins at City College and ends at 4th Avenue – 9th Street station.
-The relatively high ridership of stations north of City College may warrant service all the way to Van Cortlandt Park – 242nd Street station in The Bronx.
-In either case, both the 1 and 9 trains would make all local stops.
+Owing to the mini-yard north of 137th Street – City College station, the 9 could start at 137th Street and end at 4th Avenue – 9th Street station.
+The relatively high ridership of stations north of 137th Street may warrant additional service to The Bronx.
+In either case, both 1 and 9 trains would make all local stops.

-Under Option 2, the two tracks that currently dead-end south of Broad Street would extend to Brooklyn via a new underwater tunnel, serving the three stations contemplated by AECOM.
-While J/Z trains serve only six stations in Manhattan, these stations connect to a dozen subway lines.
-In contrast, the proposed 9 train offers far fewer connections unless riders travel a significant distance north.
+At present, J trains terminate at Broad Street station in Manhattan and use tail tracks to change directions.
+In this alternative, the tail tracks would extend to Brooklyn via a new underwater tunnel, serving the three stations contemplated by AECOM.
+While J trains serve only six stations in Manhattan, these stations connect to over a dozen subway lines.
+In contrast, the proposed 9 train offers far fewer connections unless riders travel further north.